Surferlul/Wallpaper-Changer/README.md

 # Wallpaper-Changer
 Wallpaper Changer for Windows using the r/Wallpaper subreddit

+YOU DO NOT NEED PYTHON TO RUN THIS PROGRAMM

 This app uses the reddit api for Python.
 The reddit api has limits.
 The app already had a configured ".client" file with a throwaway client id and client secret so you don't have to create your own reddit app.